One of the most insightful and popular features of an Apple Watch is the ability to track sleeping habits.

 It would be nearly impossible to collate every sleep app.
-So we’ve gathered the 8 best Apple Watch sleep tracking apps that we felt performed best in various ways, and put together this helpful list for you.
-Let’s talk about them and what makes them a great choice.
+So we’ve gathered the 8 best Apple Watch sleep-tracking apps that we felt performed best in various ways.
+So, let’s talk about them and what makes them a great choice.

 Check this out: Apple Watch randomly vibrates?
 Try these Fixes!